17-day mountain bike trip in Western Uganda

 Accommodation: Gorilla Mist Camp

-• Day 12: Cycling to Lake Bunyonyi
+• Day 12: Pedalling to Lake Bunyonyi

 Meals: Breakfast, lunch, dinner